kparc/kcc/README.md

 #### explicit monadics

-This language construct that allows to explicitly declare an operator to be monadic regardless of its context.
+An operator is declared to be explicitly monadic if followed by `:`.
 This is commonplace and very often necessary.
-Will introduce the monadic override syntax using the `+` operator as an example, and later on you will see how this works in practice.

-An operator is declared to be explicitly monadic if followed by `:`:

 ```q
 +          /context-aware, either monadic flip or dyadic plus
 +:         /always stays a monadic flip, disregarding context
 ```

+Later on you will see how this works in practice.

 > You will not get far in this course without a strong grip on the idea that some things in k land are **monadic** and even **explicitly monadic**, while others are **dyadic**.
 Make sure you have it.